Skip to content

 Other immigrants found work as cooks, servers, and dishwashers in a growing network of Chinese restaurants that became popular with a broader American clientele after World War I. By the mid-twentieth century, many family-owned Chinese restaurants employed numerous male migrants, while Chinese women often took up sewing work in the city’s garment industry.
 With the closing of these shops in the 1970s and 1980s, many of the women shifted into the service sector.

-At the same time, a growing stream of students and educated professional workers entered the country after 1965.
+At the same time, a growing stream of Chinese students and educated professional workers entered the country after 1965.
 Graduating from local universities, or recruited for their professional and technical expertise, Chinese immigrants have been vital contributors in the sciences, engineering, medicine, and information technology.
 Some have gone on to launch their own businesses in software development, biotechnology, electronics, and other industries.

 Sources and Further Reading